 This becomes relevant when more than two or more people are injured by only one negligent driver, for example, when one negligent driver strikes the rear of one stopped vehicle and forces that vehicle to collide into a third vehicle ahead of it.
 If none of the three drivers had a passenger, then there is no problem because only the two victim-drivers have claims against the one negligent driver.
 But if any of the three cars had a passenger, there is a potential problem.
 That means it is theoretically possible that each victim could conceivably wind up “competing” with one another for some of the insurance money.
 Whether this would ever become an actual problem depends upon the amount of insurance that was purchased by the negligent driver.

 Clients understand that one lawyer is obligated to evaluate each client’s claim separately.
 The difference in the claim values may be minor, but if major, could produce significant differences in the financial outcomes.
 This is not uncommon, and as long as each client agrees to one lawyer advising on both claims, a lawyer may do this.

-The Attorneys at Russell & Hill, PLLC, work hard to get their clients the best possible settlement when people are injured in auto accidents in Everett, Spokane, Portland, and throughout the Pacific Northwest.
+The Attorneys at Russell & Hill, PLLC, work hard to get their clients the best possible settlement when people are injured in auto accidents in Everett, Spokane, Portland, and throughout the Everett.
 If you feel like your attorney has a conflict or is not working hard for you, contact Russell & Hill, PLLC.
 They offer a free consultation and will guide you with the best possible legal advice.